 Our library provides online forms for you to place books and media on reserve, and to place portions of books and articles on electronic reserve.
 You may also contact Glenn Rudy directly at firstname.lastname@example.org.

 - Book/Media Reserve Request Form

 - Reactivate a Reserve List from a Previous Semester

-- Link to Your Reserves List in Your ANGEL Coursepage
+- Link to Your Reserves List in Your CANVAS Coursepage

 - Copyright and Reserves